-Yesterday morning, at 7 am, I began the Slovenian Mountain Trail.
-I began walking at the Plague Memorial in the old town square because that is near where my hostel is located.
+Yesterday morning, at 7 am, I started the Slovenian Mountain Trail.
+I began walking at the Plague Memorial in Maribor’s old town square, simply because that was near my hostel.

-One hour later I found the entrance to the trail, and immediately after that, I began an 8-hour climb of over 1000 meters.
-As soon as I saw the first mountain hut after my first 5 hours of climbing, I almost cried… the first-day climb was intensely hard for me and there is also so much on my mind at the moment.
+One hour later, after quite a bit of searching, I found the entrance to the trail.
+Then I began an 8-hour climb of over 1000 meters.
+Five hours later, I saw the first mountain hut and wanted to cry.
+The first-day of climbing was intensely hard for me and there was also so much on my mind.

-It is not taking very long for me to fall madly in love with this country.
+It is not taking very long for me to fall madly in love with this Slovenia.
 No crime.
-Rated second best place to raise your children (after Sweden).
-They LOVE hiking here.
-It is so very inexpensive.
+Rated second-best place to raise your children (after Sweden).
+They also LOVE hiking here.
+On top of all that, it is also very inexpensive.

 My first night at the Ruška koča mountain hut felt a bit odd.
 I was the only person spending the night in this massive lodge with over 400 beds.
 I found the same thing tonight at the even larger Koča na Pesku mountain hut.
 It seems that the main season here starts in August.
 Then all of the huts will be completely full.
 But for now, each of the huts I have stayed in so far has given me a key and told me I am the only one in the lodge, and they will see me in the morning so I can pay my bill before I continue my trekking.